True or False: 10 SEO Myths and Facts to Know

 7. Readable URLs Are Better

 If you are able to structure your URLs, do it!

-Not only do readable URLS make it easier for people to understand and remember your landing pages, search engines also favor readable URLs because they explain what’s on those specific pages faster.
+Not only do readable URLs make it easier for people to understand and remember your landing pages, but search engines also favor readable URLs because they explain what’s on those specific pages faster.

 8. Higher Bounce Rates Affect My Ranking

 A high bounce rate could mean one of two things:

 - You have great information and gave readers exactly what they wanted.

 - Your readers didn’t like what they found.